 Once you get approved for their service, you can just start applying to all those different ones.

 4.7 How Do You Integrate Affiliates Naturally into a YouTube Video?

-If you’re reviewing a specific product, I will link to that product so your viewers can actually go purchase that product as well, especially if it’s something that you love.
+If you’re reviewing a specific product, I will link to that product so your viewers can purchase that product as well, especially if it’s something you love.

 That’s probably the easiest way to integrate affiliate links.
 And it’s also a great way to monetize any video that’s not sponsored.

-So any time you have favourite things or your favourite products or reviews, you can throw in an affiliate link to help people know where to find the product you’re talking about.
+So any time you have favorite things or your favorite products or reviews, you can throw in an affiliate link to help people know where to find the product you’re talking about.